davidkastner/pyEF/README.md

 ## 1. Overview
-The purpose of pyEF is to make electric field and electrostatics calculations more accessible. pyEF is a python package optimized to run using molden files from QM calculations.
+The purpose of PyEF is to make electric field and electrostatics calculations more accessible. pyEF is a python package optimized to run using molden files from QM calculations.

 ## 2. Tutorials